iliubinskii/eslint-plugin-misc/assets/docs/templates/index.md

 ## <a name="overview"></a>Overview

-This plugin includes miscellaneous ESLint rules for:
+A collection of ESLint rules for:
-- Javascript files
+- JavaScript files
-- Typescript files
+- TypeScript files
 - Jest test files
 - Vue single-file components